Notable People

 Robert Reich has spent a long time refusing to leave economics to economists.

-That is his real significance.
+That is his significance.
 Plenty of public officials write books after office.
 Plenty of professors comment on politics.
 Reich built a different kind of career, one in which labor policy, democratic decline, concentrated wealth, and everyday economic life were folded into a public language that non-specialists could use.
-He did not just argue about wages and markets.
-He argued about power.
+He argued about wages and markets by arguing about power.

 That made him one of the most recognizable interpreters of inequality in American public life.